MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 <img src="../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_SpatialAwarenessSystemSelection.png" width="650px" alt="Spatial Awareness settings 1">

-The Mixed Reality Toolkit spatial awareness configuration lets you tailor how the system starts, whether it is automatically when the application starts or later programmatically as well as setting the extents for the field of view.
+Mixed Reality Toolkit spatial awareness configuration lets you tailor how the system starts, whether it is automatically when the application starts or later programmatically as well as setting the extents for the field of view.

 It also lets you configure the mesh and surface settings, further customizing how your project understands the environment around you.